 |Archived Event Information|

-Saturday, Feb 20, 2016 | 8:00 AM–6:00 PM
+Saturday, Mar 4, 2017 | 8:00 AM–6:00 PM

-|Cost||$20; includes: Aquarium admission, parking, light breakfast and appetizers at the reception, and a copy of the report featuring abstracts and highlights from the Symposium.
+|Cost||$20; includes: Aquarium admission, parking, light breakfast and appetizers at the reception.
 A cash bar will be available at the reception.|